 Indicators of success: Number of hotels participating in soap recycling and driving WASH standards; engagement in initiatives and collaboration projects that advance access to WASH at a local, regional and global level.
 Progress: In progress.
-Hilton's 2018 activities and accomplishments that support this goal include: (1) Collaborating with hotel teams and soap recycling partners to implement soap recycling at over 75% of our portfolio (4,350+ hotels).
+Hilton's 2019 activities and accomplishments that support this goal include: (1) Collaborating with hotel teams and soap recycling partners to increase soap recycling from 75% to 86% of our global portfolio of managed and franchised hotels.
 Soap is collected from our guest rooms, then sanitized and recycled into new soap bars by our partners including Clean the World and Soap 4 Hope.
 Recycled soap is donated to people in need around the world, and soap is distributed along with education around the importance of regular handwashing in preventing the spread of hygiene-related diseases.
-(2) Collected and distribute more than 9.6 million bars of soap in 127 countries and build more than 1.2 million hygiene kits for communities in need.
-To date, our soap has contributed to a 35% reduction in hygiene-related disease in the countries in which the soap is donated.
+(2) Collected and distribute more than 13 million bars of soap in 127 countries and build more than 1.2 million hygiene kits for communities in need.
+To date, our soap has contributed to a 60% reduction in hygiene-related disease in the countries in which the soap is donated.
 (3) Joined the UN Water Action Platform and the UN CEO Water Mandate, which specifically commits us to advancing the water and sanitation agenda in the local communities in which we operate.